Gfuen/AWSSecurityCert/awssecuritystudy.md

 ## Implementing DNSSEC with Route53

+- 2 kinds of keys in DNSSEC
+    - Key-signing key (KSK)
+    - Zone-signing key (ZSK)
 - ZSK Creation and Rotation handled by R53 Internally
+- KSK is based on an asymmetric customer managed key in AWS KMS, you are responsible for KSK Management which includes rotating it
+- Enable DNSSEC signing and establishing a chain of trust
+    - Step 1 Prepare for enabling DNSSEC signing
+    - Step 2 Enable DNSSEC signing and create a KSK
+    - Step 3 Establish a chain of trust
 - Create Alarms for DNSSECInternalFailure and DNSSECKeySigningKeysNeedingAction
 - DNSSEC Validation can be enabled for VPCs -  Invalid results on DNSSEC enabled zones wont be returned